gotchacode/vim-tomorrow-theme/readme.md

 vim +BundleInstall +qall
 ```

-It will install Tomorrow theme colors in your vim configuration.Now, add the colorscheme to your .vimrc and you are good to go:
+It will install Tomorrow theme colors in your vim configuration.
+Now, add the colorscheme to your `.vimrc` and you are good to go:

 ```vimL
 set background=light